Written by: Stefan Bradstreet

 Additionally, research the company you are interviewing for and write some meaningful questions to ask the interviewer as well such as what do you enjoy about working on product A, or whats the culture like at company B. Don’t use that time to ask “How much free food can I get here?” or some other random question that asks what can your company do for me, instead of what can I do for your company.
 This should also be one of your main motivations in working at the company you applied for and not just getting a paycheck, otherwise you will find yourself getting easily burned out.

-As well as the behavior questions above, a lot of companies will also ask you to do a coding question.
+As well as the behavior questions above, a lot of companies will also ask you basic computer science questions or to do a coding question.
 If you are familiar with hacker rank, or leet code, or the cracking the coding interview book then this section of the interview should be fairly easy for you.
 If not then use this time to get the book and practice the problems, or to grind out leet code problems and study their optimizations and discussion forums.

 And since coding in front of someone is different than yourself remember these tips while working out a solution: